Linkz97/Portfolio_xhinobi/README.md

   **My Role:**
   Unity Developer -> Lead Developer

+  **Team Size:**
+  Artist : 2
+  Programmer : 2 (Me & Programmer Lead)

+  After Published:
+  Artist : 2
+  Programmer : 5 (3 interns)
+  Backend Team : 3

+  **My Task:**
+  Developed the game from scratch with my team lead until the game is published and stabled, then only we start to put more people (full time & intern) and guide them to continue the project.

   **Target Platform:**
   Mobile

   **Description:**
   A real-time multiplayer arena battling game with NFT integration, deck crafting, diverse skill systems, and unique stats for each mech.
 Focused on server optimization, multiplayer networking, and gameplay feature implementation.

   **Highlights:**
   - Firebase Analytics
   - SmartFox Server
-  - Real-time multiplayer
+  - Unity Addressable
   - server optimization
   - NFT Games
   - AI & Automation